Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, direct from Ice Station EIB in far northern New Hampshire.

 In this case, they're putting books by Republican presidential candidates Donald Trump and Ben Carson in the humor section.

-Yeah, that's uh that's that's that's really funny.
+Yeah, that's really funny.

-Any books on uh the Clintons in there?
+Any books on the Clintons in there?

 It's alleged in the same sense that the moon landings are alleged to have occurred.

-But people think, well, you know, Bill Clinton, that's all a long time ago now, and eventually even even Bill must get sick of this stuff.
+But people think, well, you know, Bill Clinton, that's all a long time ago now.

-A story from the Daily Mail in Britain, because anything interesting about American politicians, uh especially on the Democrat side, you have to turn to foreign newspapers to find.
+A story from the Daily Mail in Britain, because anything interesting about American politicians, especially on the Democrat side, you have to turn to foreign newspapers to find.

-There was this convicted pedophile, uh Jeffrey Epstein.
+There was this convicted paedophile, Jeffrey Epstein.

-Uh I think it was Little St. James, but it was basically Pedo Island.
+I think it was Little St. James.

-Okay, so this is as exactly the same thing as ISIS does.
+Okay, so this is exactly the same thing as ISIS does, underage girls who are kept as sex slaves.

-And this is it see, I'm being entirely serious now.
+See, I'm being entirely serious now.

-This is in the day Lolito One.
+This is in the day, Lolita One.

 This is the Daily Mail.